Can We Trust These People?

 Liberty “unveiled” its scheme to the North Country Chamber of Commerce and Franklin County IDA, cajoling the former to write a similar enthusiastic letter of “complete and enthusiastic support” on Feb 4.
 The IDA wrote in “strong support” on Feb 24.

-Andrea, my question to you and Jeremy Evans and, for that matter, Garry Douglas is: what you are so completely and enthusiastically supporting?
+Andrea, my question to you and Jeremy Evans and, for that matter, Garry Douglas is: Do you really understand what you are so completely and enthusiastically supporting?

-Did any of you before writing those letters?
+Did any of you do your homework before writing those letters?
 Did any of you speak to Don Dabiew?
 Or check out this company with the NYS regulator: the PSC?
 Or speak to your constituents (e.g, FARM) for their input?

 As I say, FARM (Friends Against Rural Mismanagement) has been a party to this case for over two years.
 Here’s what’s going on: